W R Burner (Minister of the Gospel)

 Scripture reveals: If we confess our sins, he (the Lord) is faithful and just to forgive us our sins, and to cleanse us from all unrighteousness (1 John 1:9).
 If any man sin, we have an advocate (intercessor) with the Father, Jesus Christ the righteous; and he is the propitiation (atonement) for our sins; and not for ours only, but also for the sins of the whole world (1 John 2:1-2).

-Jesus came from the portals of glory; a heavenly abode, as the Son of God, to bring the message of salvation to the lost, then willingly gave of His life on the Cross of Calvary to make an atonement for the sins of the world, through the sacrificial giving of His life, that we might have eternal life; a wonderful life after death experience with a heavenly gain for eternity.
+It was noted that Jesus came from the portals of glory; a heavenly abode, as the Son of God, to bring the message of salvation to the lost, then willingly gave of His life on the Cross of Calvary to make an atonement for the sins of the world, through the sacrificial giving of His life, that we might have eternal life; a wonderful life after death experience with a heavenly gain for eternity.

 Jesus not only died for our sins, but was resurrected from the dead on the third day; as witnessed by many, then later ascended to be at the right hand of God.
 Just as Jesus was resurrected; so shall the saved of the earth follow suit.
-Scripture reveals: They that have done good (accepted salvation through Christ) unto the resurrection of life (eternal life in Christ); and they that have done evil (rejected the Gospel message), unto the resurrection of damnation (condemnation) (John 5:29).
+Scripture reveals: They that have done good (accepted salvation through Christ) unto the resurrection of life (eternal life in Christ); and they that have done evil (rejected the Gospel message), unto the resurrection of damnation (eternal condemnation) (John 5:29).

 Scripture reveals: There is no man that has power over the spirit to retain the spirit (the breath of life); neither has the power in the day of death: and there is no discharge in that war; neither shall wickedness deliver those that are given to it (Ecclesiastes 8:8).

-It was noted that whatever power one may exercise over their bodies, they have none over their spirits to retain it.
-Man cannot keep it one moment longer when it is called for and required by God, the Creator of all.
+It was noted that whatever power one may exercise over their bodies, they have none to retain it.
+Man cannot keep life one moment longer when it is called for and required by God, the Creator of all.
 Death strips a man of all power and authority; death is lord of all, all must and do submit to it, in the day fixed for it.
 Scripture reveals: It is appointed to men once to die, but after this the judgment (Hebrews 9:27).

 The prophet Joel, in speaking the words of the Lord, said: Put you in the sickle (God's wrath), for the harvest is ripe: come, get you down; for the press (winepress) is full, the vats overflow; for their wickedness is great.
 Multitudes, multitudes in the valley of decision; for the day of the Lord is near in the valley of decision (Joel 3:13-14).